 Hear how investors and lessors can extract value from these assets, the health of the engine trading market and what end of life strategies are most suitable.

-- Joseph W. O’Brien, Executive Vice President - Sales, Engine Lease Finance Corporation
+- Joe Hussar, Executive Vice President, Portfolio, Engine Lease Finance Corporation

 12 40 PM Networking lunch